 After lunch, it's time to leave Quito behind and hit the road as you transfer approximately 1.5 hours west to the lush cloud forests of Mindo.
 Settle into your accommodation, and spend the rest of the afternoon discovering this biodiverse region.
 Admire its many bird species, butterflies, and orchids, take a scenic cable car ride over the Río Nambillo, follow trails to waterfalls, or ride a zipline through the forest.

-Day 4: Mindo Waterfalls & Butterfly Reserve
+Day 4: Explore Mindo-Nambillo Reserve & Butterfly Farm

 At the butterfly farm of Mariposario de Mindo, follow a local guide to learn about these winged creatures' habitats and their life cycle.
-As you explore the gardens on your own, look out for hummingbirds and the parks' other colorful residents.
+As you explore the gardens on your own, look out for hummingbirds and the park's other colorful residents.
 Back at your Mindo hotel, take some time to relax and get ready to return to Quito tomorrow.

-Day 5: Mindo Chocolate Tour & Transfer to Quito
+Day 5: Mindo Chocolate Tour, Transfer to Quito

 Learn how cocoa beans become chocolate in Mindo

 Spend the morning exploring more of Mindo.
-Hike to waterfalls and go for a swim, grab binoculars for bird-watching, or tube on the Río Mindo.
+Hike to waterfalls and go for a swim, grab binoculars for bird-watching, or go tubing on the Río Mindo.
 For a more relaxed day, walk around the village, or join a chocolate tour to learn the basics of chocolate-making.
 See a demonstration of how cocoa beans are processed to become chocolate bars and other products.
 Grind cocoa by hand, and taste chocolate in its many forms, picking your favorite to take home.

 After your morning in Mindo, ride back to Quito with your guide, traveling about 55 miles (98 km) south.
 In Quito, try a new neighborhood for dinner for another view of the city's nightlife.